CECL-Ready: Loan portfolio segmentation

 Learn more about revisiting loan pools for ALLL calculations under CECL during the webinar, “Navigating loan pool segmentation under CECL.”

-Tim McPeak is Executive Risk Management Consultant at Sageworks, where he advises on risk and portfolio management with financial institutions nationwide.
-Previous to his current position, Tim led Sageworks’ strategic partnership program, through which the company partners with consulting, loan review, accounting, and other professional services firms.
+Tim McPeak is Executive Risk Management Consultant at Abrigo, where he advises on risk and portfolio management with financial institutions nationwide.
+Previous to his current position, Tim led Abrigo’ strategic partnership program, through which the company partners with consulting, loan review, accounting, and other professional services firms.